 Since the Spirit blows also in our sea of sleep, we must prepare to catch this gale by evening prayers.
 Since sleep is like death, we should prepare for sleep as we prepare for death, by giving God eager permission to enter the sleeping sea-depths of our souls.
 In sleep, as in death, it becomes clear that “everything is grace.”

 Bolstered by so great a theologian, I have gotten into the habit of telling people to imagine that their pillow is a spiritual consent form.
-“Before going to sleep,” I say, “trace your signature on your pillow with your finger.
+“Before going to sleep,” I say, “do as I do.
+Trace your signature on your pillow with your finger.
 Tell God that He has your permission to perform the heart surgery you require, surgery you would find unendurable while awake.
-If you are married, you can ‘sign’ the consent form for your spouse, but do it surreptitiously, and only after you do it for yourself.”
+If you are married, you can ‘sign the consent form’ for your spouse; if you have kids, you can do it for your children, but do it surreptitiously, and only after you have done it for yourself.”

-So before going to sleep tonight, don’t forget to “sign your pillow.”
+So before going to sleep tonight, and every night thereafter, don’t forget to “sign your pillow.”
 Who knows what good God will accomplish while you slumber?
+You may wake up with a more forgiving heart.
 Pleasant dreams!